ConcourseOpen/DeFi-Pulse-Adapters/v2/README.md

 }
 ```

-In case you need more flexibility pass in a function instead to return tokens or holders addresses.
+In case you need more flexibility add a function instead that will return tokens or holders addresses.

 #### ```Balancer``` adapter `tokenHolderMap` configuration
 ```js